brendlij/AstroPy-SafetyMonitor/README.md

 # AstroPy SafetyMonitor

-An ASCOM Alpaca compatible Safety Monitor implementation in Python.
+An ASCOM Alpaca compatible Safety Monitor "Simulator" implementation in Python.
 This application provides a simple, manual safety monitor for astronomical equipment that can be controlled through either a web interface, keyboard controls, or API calls.

 ## Purpose